Bank of the West

-Bank of the West is an American financial institution headquartered in San Francisco, California, United States.
-It has more than 600 branches and offices in the Midwest and Western United States.
+Bank of the West was an American financial institution headquartered in San Francisco, California, United States.
+It had more than 600 branches and offices in the Midwest and Western United States.

 It was founded in 1874 in San Jose, California, as the Farmers National Gold Bank of San Jose.
 Bank of the West was then owned by the French banking group BNP from 1979 to 2023.
-The acquisition of Bank of the West by the Canadian banking group Bank of Montreal (BMO) was completed in February 2023, and BMO then plans to absorb the Bank of the West brand into its U.S. subsidiary BMO Harris Bank by September 2023.
+Canadian banking group Bank of Montreal (BMO) completed the acquisition of Bank of the West in February 2023, with the intention of absorbing it into BMO's U.S. subsidiary BMO Harris Bank.
+Over the ensuing Labor Day weekend, the Bank of the West brand was retired, and all accounts and branches from both subsidiaries were converted and merged into the renamed BMO Bank, N.A. by September 5.

 History

+Formation

 Bank of the West began as Farmers National Gold Bank of San Jose, California, in 1874.
 When all bank notes became convertible to gold or silver in 1880, the bank converted from a gold national bank and changed its name to the First National Bank of San Jose, California.

+Acquisition by BNP Paribas

 In 1970, Banque Nationale de Paris (BNP) established the French Bank of California.
 Later that decade, First National Bank of San Jose changed its name to Bank of the West.
 In 1979, BNP bought Bank of the West and merged in the French Bank of California.
 The bank owned 35 locations and $350 million in assets.